Most CIT courses are partially subsidised by the ACT Government. Average general semester fees for full time study for courses in this category are:

 Examples of additional fees are:

-- Material Fees - Material fees are to cover the costs for materials used by or for students during the delivery of a subject.
+Material Fees - Material fees are to cover the costs for materials used by or for students during the delivery of a subject.
 In many cases the full costs are effectively subsidised by CIT, so the material fee charged to the student may be lower than the true full cost of the materials used.
+Commencing in 2019 CIT is introducing new fee arrangements where subjects will have a single fee applied and the materials fee will no longer be charged separately.